akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ### Required Artifacts
 * 2 OsCommerce compute servers that both have rsync installed
 * Make sure you have setup ssh access from local to both the servers and from server 1 to server 2 and vice-versa
-* DNS Zone master file
+* DNS Zone master file (You will need a domain name)

 Estimated time to complete this lab is three hours.

 ### Additional Resources
 * To learn about provisioning Networks and Network Security check out this [link](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm)

 ## Part 1.
-Installing rsync utility
+Transfer and synchronize webserver files and database files between primary instance and secondary instance.

 ### Step 1: Download and installing rsync
 Download rsync command on both the compute instances as follows: